Totally decomposable algebras with involution and R-triviality: Introduction

 \section{Introduction}

+It had been conjectured in \cite[\S 7.2, Conjecture]{PR94} that semisimple adjoint linear algebraic groups are rational.
+This turned out to be correct for groups of type ${}^1\!\dyn{A}$ and $\dyn{B}$, but wrong in general for adjoint semisimple groups of types ${}^2\!\dyn{A}$, $\dyn{C}$ and $\dyn{D}$.

+By Weil's classification \cite{Wei61}, any absolutely simple adjoint group is given as the group of proper projective similitudes of some suitable central simple algebra with involution or quadratic pair; see also \cite[Sect.~26]{KMRT98}.

+For an algebraic group $\mc{G}$ over a field $K$, the set of $R$-equivalence classes $\mc{G}(F)/R$ for an arbitrary field extension $F/K$ has a group structure, and it provides an obstruction to $\mc{G}$ being stably rational.
+The group $\mc{G}$ is called \emph{$R$-trivial} if the group $\mc{G}(F)/R$ is trivial for every field extension $F/K$.
+By \cite[Prop.~1]{Mer96}, every stably rational group is $R$-trivial.

 Let $K$ be a field of characteristic different from $2$.
-Let $(A,\s)$ be a $K$-algebra with involution.
-Let ${\bf PSim}(A,\s)$ denote the algebraic group of its projective similitudes and ${\bf PSim}^+(A,\s)$ the connected component of the identity.
-The latter is a classical semi-simple connected linear algebraic group of adjoint type.
-(In various cases, one has ${\bf PSim}^+(A,\s)={\bf PSim}(A,\s)$, e.g.~if $\s$ is symplectic.)
-In \cite{Mer96}, Merkurjev studied the geometric properties of ${\bf PSim}^+(A,\s)$ as a variety, regarding the question whether it is rational, stably rational or $R$-trivial.
+Let $(A,\s)$ be a \emph{$K$-algebra with involution}, that is, $A$ is a central simple $K$-algebra and $\s$ is a $K$-linear involution on $A$.
+(Hence we restrict to consider involutions of the first kind.)
+Let ${\bf PSim}(A,\s)$ denote the algebraic group of projective similitudes of $(A,\s)$ and ${\bf PSim}^+(A,\s)$ the connected component of the identity.
+The latter is a classical absolutely simple adjoint linear algebraic group, which is of type $\dyn{C}$ if $\s$ is symplectic, respectively of type $\dyn{D}$ if $\s$ is orthogonal.
+In \cite{Mer96}, Merkurjev investigated the problem to decide whether ${\bf PSim}^+(A,\s)$ is rational, stably rational or $R$-trivial.
+For a field extension $F/K$, \cite[Theorem 1]{Mer96} identifies the group of $R$-equivalence classes $\mathbf{PSim}^+(A,\s)(F)/R$ with a quotient of two subgroups of $\mg{F}$ related to $(A,\s)$.
+We recall this characterisation in \Cref{Mer:T1}.
+On the one hand, this is the basis of various constructions of adjoint groups which are not stably rational.
+On the other hand, it can be used to establish sufficient conditions on $(A,\s)$ for the $R$-triviality of $\mathbf{PSim}^+(A,\s)$.

-In this article, we assume that the involution $\s$ is $K$-linear (i.e.~an involution of the first kind).
-We call $(A,\s)$ \emph{totally decomposable} if for some $r\in\nat$, $K$-quaternion algebras with involution $(Q_i,\tau_i)$ for $1\leq i\leq r$ and the adjoint algebra with involution $\Ad(\psi)$ of some odd-dimensional quadratic form $\psi$ over $K$.
-(Taking $\psi=\la 1\ra$ corresponds to the situation without the first factor.)
+In this article, we prove that one such case is given by totally decomposable algebras with orthogonal or symplectic involution of index at most $2$.
+We call $(A,\s)$ \emph{totally decomposable} if for some $r\in\nat$, $K$-quaternion algebras with involution $(Q_i,\tau_i)$ for $1\leq i\leq r$ and the adjoint algebra with involution $\Ad(\psi)$ (whose definition we recall in \Cref{S:simfact}) of some odd-dimensional quadratic form $\psi$ over $K$.
+(Taking $\psi=\la 1\ra$ corresponds to omitting the factor $\Ad(\psi)$, and sometimes, this more restrictive condition is taken for total decomposability.)